-At QMENTA, we have designed a Software Development Kit (SDK) for researchers to plug-in, store, and run their own tools & pipelines on the
+Our Software Development Kit (SDK) enables researchers and innovators to plug-in, store, and run their own tools & pipelines directly on our neuroimaging software platform.

-Quickly share your tools & workflows with the neuroimaging community
+Quickly share and benchmark your tools & workflows with the neuroimaging community

 Researchers use Docker images with a pre-installed neuroimaging development environment which: